 Once you’ve demonstrated the feasibility of the concept, the next step will depend entirely on your particular needs and business plan.
 Typically, you’ll want to develop a decent-looking visual prototype that you can use to impress investors or attract early adopters.
 If those things aren’t part of your business strategy, then you might want to skip the visual prototype entirely and move on to the presentation prototype.

 When you do get around to the presentation prototype, take your time to get it right.
 Form, fit, and feel need to be gotten just right.
 Depending on the nature of your product, the process of iterating prototypes can be costly.
 Be sure to plan for these costs in your business plan from the get-go.

 The designers we have at Cad Crowd are ready to help you develop your product and work on your prototypes.
-Whether you need help with 3D modeling or design for 3D printing, we’ve got the expertise you need to develop your prototype.
-Contact us today for a free quote!
+Whether you need help with 3D modeling or design for 3D printing, our freelancers have the expertise to deliver professional prototype design services.
+Learn how it works or contact us today for a free quote!